mateofumis/mateofumis.github.io/_posts/2023-04-16-validation-writeup.md

 ---
-title:  "Writeup Validation machine of Hack The Box"
+title:  "Writeup of Validation machine of Hack The Box"
 date: 2023-04-16
 mathjax: true
 layout: post